 - Document Management: Custody, conservation and disposal of documents.

 - Mail: Receipt, registration, distribution and dispatch of correspondence.

-To file complaints, pleadings or motions before the Puerto Rico Energy Commission, access the quick guidelines in our Publications page for the presentation or filing of claims before the PREC for a natural person or certified electric power company.
-For more information, examine the relevant provisions of the Regulation on Adjucation, Notice of Noncompliance, Rate Review and Investigation Procedures, and present the pertinent documents in the Puerto Rico Energy Commission Clerk’s Office.
+To file complaints, pleadings or motions before the Puerto Rico Energy Bureau, access the quick guidelines in our Publications page for the presentation or filing of claims before the PREB for a natural person or certified electric power company.
+For more information, examine the relevant provisions of the Regulation on Adjucation, Notice of Noncompliance, Rate Review and Investigation Procedures, and present the pertinent documents in the Puerto Rico Energy Bureau Clerk’s Office.

-For comments, in relation to any regulation of the PREC, complete the form below and, if desired, attach a document in PDF format.
+For comments, in relation to any regulation of the PREB, complete the form below and, if desired, attach a document in PDF format.
 Just as well, you can send an email to firstname.lastname@example.org.